Saturday, April 20, 2024

 Opportunities for Economic Achievement

 We are listing some of the many ways we can ‘make money’ naturally.
 Having choices for making money and forming micro-enterprises empowers individuals and communities.
 This list offers a variety of suggestions meant to spark our imagination.
-Living in a community makes it easier to form teams and creatively work together.
+Living in a community makes it easier to form teams and creatively do great things together.
 Some of these suggestions are specific to south Florida.
 Other climates will offer different opportunities.
 We recommend people think about what they want to do, like to do, or are already doing to imagine their ideal micro-enterprise.

 Tourist attraction